 Education is a key tool in protecting cultural property and combating illicit traffic and the 1995 UNIDROIT Convention Academic Project ("UCAP") is meant to increase the awareness and knowledge about the 1995 UNIDROIT Convention.
 UCAP is an online platform of shared material about the 1995 UNIDROIT...

-CÔTE D’IVOIRE JOINS THE 1995 UNIDROIT CONVENTION ON STOLEN OR ILLEGALLY EXPORTED CULTURAL OBJECTS – 49th CONTRACTING STATE
+BENIN BECOMES THE 50th CONTRACTING STATE TO THE 1995 UNIDROIT CONVENTION ON STOLEN OR ILLEGALLY EXPORTED CULTURAL OBJECTS

 THE 1995 UNIDROIT CONVENTION